• Skip to primary navigation

 What inspired me?
 I have no idea.

-I’m guessing I was at a summer BBQ or other party and saw a charcuterie board near a pasta salad ... that’s the kind of random inspiration that tends to lead me to develop recipes.
+I’m guessing I was at a summer BBQ or other party and saw a charcuterie board near a pasta salad ... that’s the kind of random inspiration that tends to lead me to develop some of my favorite recipes.

 But, who knows for sure?